syncfusion-content/jsp-docs/jsp/Schedule/getting-started.md

 You can create an JSP application and add necessary scripts with the help of the given [JSP Getting Started Documentation](/jsp-docs/jsp/Getting-Started).

-Add the scripts and CSS references in the order mentioned in the following code example.
+Add the scripts and CSS references in the same order mentioned in the following code example.

 {% highlight html %}